 Peter Barber was formerly Head of Maps at the British Library.
 He is an expert on many aspects of map history, including the personal use of maps by British monarchs.
 Barber has contributed to Volumes 3, 4, and 5.

-Peter Nekola was assistant director of the Hermon Dunlap Smith Center for the History of Cartography, Newberry Library, Chicago, and starting in September 2017, will be assistant professor of philosophy, Luther College, Iowa.
-He is broadly trained in philosophy and history, more specifically in the history of geographical science in the modern era (19th and 20th century), and he is an expert in modern environmental history.
+Peter Nekola has served as assistant director of the Hermon Dunlap Smith Center for the History of Cartography at the Newberry Library, Chicago, and has taught at Luther College, Pratt Institute, and a number of other universities in the United States.
+He is broadly trained in philosophy and history, more specifically in the history and philosophy of geographical science in the modern era, and has worked at the junctures of several related philosophical and historical subfields.
 Dr. Nekola is also a contributor to Volume 5.